 You happened, I can hear the voice in my head telling me.
 This is what you do to women, I say to myself.
 You exploit their weaknesses to your own benefit and then you leave them shattered… and you love it!
-But for some reason, watching Ms. Steele shattered and in the arm of the unknown man didn’t sit well with me.
+But for some reason, watching Ms. Steele shattered and in the arms of the unknown man doesn’t sit well with me.

 Even with the sun setting in the Seattle sky, I can see that she’s been crying.
 Moments after they clear the door, she looks as if she’s about to faint.
 To my own bemusement, I have to stop myself from getting out of the car to rush to her side.